 How Does It Get In My Dog Food?

 Glyphosate enters the food chain through soil absorption and overspray.
 The amount of herbicide is too small to cause crop death, but it does remain in the plant after harvest.
-Common dog food ingredients, such as rice, wheat and corn, contain detectable amounts of it.
+Common dog food ingredients, such as rice, wheat, and corn, contain detectable amounts of it.
 The only way to avoid it is to purchase organic dog food.

 What Does It Do to My Dog?

 Glyphosate is linked to a number of health conditions in dogs.
-Cancer is the biggest and most talked about side effect, but it also causes problems with digestion, breathing, cognitive function and poor physical condition.
+Cancer is the biggest and most talked about the side effect, but it also causes problems with digestion, breathing, cognitive function, and poor physical condition.
 Even though your personal protection dog is probably only consuming small amounts, it can still add up to big trouble down the road.
 Take into consideration that a dog’s lifespan is much shorter than a person’s lifespan; everything is amplified.
 Their organs work harder and wear out faster.
 Glyphosate isn’t eliminated from the tissue, it sits around and accumulates forever.